Linear Model and Extensions: Motivation

 \begin{assumption} [Heteroskedastic linear model] We have

 where the $\varepsilon_{i}$'s are independent with mean zero and variance $\sigma_{i}^{2}$ $(i=1,\ldots,n)$.
-The design matrix $X$ is fixed with linearly independent column vectors, and $(\beta,\sigma^{2}_1, \ldots, \sigma^2_n)$ are unknown parameters. \end{assumption}
+The design matrix $X = (x_1^{\T}, \ldots, x_n^{\T})^{\T}$ is fixed with linearly independent column vectors, and $(\beta,\sigma^{2}_1, \ldots, \sigma^2_n)$ are unknown parameters. \end{assumption}

 Because the error terms can have different variances, they are not IID in general under the heteroskedastic linear model.
 Their variances can be functions of the $x_{i}$'s, and the variances $\sigma_{i}^{2}$ are $n$ free unknown numbers.
 Again, treating the $x_{i}$'s as fixed is not essential, because we can condition on them if they are random.

 Without imposing Normality on the error terms, we cannot determine the finite sample exact distribution of the OLS estimator.
-This chapter will use the asymptotic analysis, assuming that the sample size $n$ is large so that certain limiting theorems hold.
+This chapter will use the asymptotic analysis, assuming that the sample size $n$ is large so that certain laws of large numbers and central limit theorems (CLTs) hold.

-The asymptotic analysis later will show that if the error terms are homoskedastic, i.e., $\sigma_{i}^{2}=\sigma^{2}$ for all $i=1,\ldots,n$, we can still trust the statistical inference discussed in Chapter \ref{chapter::normal-linear-model} based on the Normal linear model as long the central limit theorem (CLT) for the OLS estimator holds as $n\rightarrow\infty$.
-If the error terms are heteroskedastic, i.e., their variances are different, we must adjust the standard error with the so-called Eicker--Huber--White heteroskedasticity robust standard error.
+The asymptotic analysis later will show that if the error terms are homoskedastic, i.e., $\sigma_{i}^{2}=\sigma^{2}$ for all $i=1,\ldots,n$, we can still trust the statistical inference discussed in Chapter \ref{chapter::normal-linear-model} based on the Normal linear model as long as the CLT for the OLS estimator holds as $n\rightarrow\infty$.
+If the error terms are heteroskedastic, i.e., their variances are different, we must modify the standard error as the so-called Eicker--Huber--White (EHW) heteroskedasticity robust standard error introduced in \eqref{eq::ehw-first-appear}.
 I will give the technical details below.
-If you are unfamiliar with the asymptotic analysis, please first review the basics in Chapter \ref{chapter::limiting-theorems}.
+If you are unfamiliar with the asymptotic analysis, please first review the basics in Appendix \ref{chapter::limiting-theorems}.